 Separation and divorce can be the most challenging time for a family.
-Although the break up is between parents it does impact on all the family and emotions can often fly high while trying to navigate through this period.
-The good news is that the majority of kids whose parents’ divorce do cope and the impact can be small if it is managed well.
-The following is some basic guidance;
+Although the breakup is between parents, it impacts the entire family and emotions can often fly high while trying to navigate through this period.
+The good news is that the majority of kids whose parents divorce do cope and the impact can be small if it is managed well.
+The following pointers offer some basic guidance.

 How to tell your child

 If possible, both parents should be present to break the news.
 Divorce creates change and uncertainty for children which can be de-stabilising, before speaking with your children have an agreed way forward of how the new situation will work for all family members (e.g. living arrangements, contact with both parents, how parents will continue communication).
 Speak honestly and admit that is it sad, but spare the child too much detail.
 Ensure they know the breakup is between the adults and has nothing to do with them, this may need repeating a number of times to offer reassurance.

 Depending on your child’s age and personality factors (e.g. coping skills, resiliency, communication skills, etc.), your child or children will process and express the news in different ways.
 It is not unusual for children to express anger, lose sleep, have anxiety, act out, lose appetite, etc. If you feel comfortable enough to share the news with the school, teachers can monitor your child and update you on any change in behaviour.
 Encourage them to talk about how they are feeling about the divorce and legitimise their feelings by showing you understand their perspective (e.g. ‘I know you feel sad that dad doesn’t live here anymore).